 DAG scheduling may seem difficult at first, but it really isn’t.
-And, if you are a data professional who wants to learn more about data scheduling and how to trigger Airflow DAGs, you’re at the right place.
+And if you are a data professional who wants to learn more about data scheduling and how to run a DAG in airflow, you’re at the right place.
+But, why do you need to trigger airflow DAGs in the first place?

-But, why did the need for data scheduling surface in the first place?
-The answer lies with the imperative to process the correct data at the right time.
+The answer lies in processing the correct data at the right time.
 With its flexibility and freedom, Airflow provides users with the ability to schedule their Airflow Trigger DAG Runs.
-And with the help of the Airflow Scheduler, users can ensure future, as well as, the past DAG Runs, to be performed at the right time and in the correct order.
+And with the help of the Airflow Scheduler, users can ensure future, as well as the past DAG Runs, to be performed at the right time and in the correct order.

 In this guide, we will discuss, in detail, the concept of scheduling and DAG Runs in Airflow.
 And, moving forward, we’ll be examining two methods to Trigger Airflow DAGs.
 Let’s begin.